a-graziano/PreEx-Builder/README.md

 # Manage Attribute Table Box

-This buttons allows the user to add the columns in the pre ex layer if not exist
+This button allows the user to add the columns in the pre ex layer if not exist

+# Post-ex Box

+This button allows the user to creat quick post-ex plan